L-mid/noise-sched/docs/reports/E3_report.md

 **Takeaway.**
 On this small, undertrained model, extra sampler steps help numerically but do not change the qualitative regime: spending 5× more NFE (10→50) buys ~7 FID points, yet samples remain far from realistic.
-Going forward, we’ll use NFE=50 as the default comparison point and look for schedule/model changes that shift the whole curve down, not just along it.
+Going forward, I’ll use NFE=50 as the default comparison point as I was before and look for schedule/model changes that shift the whole curve down, not just along it.